Image Source: www.stockunlimited.com

 Prepared For A Layoff

-Layoffs are a common feature these days and the news like so and so company axed more than 100 staff or employees, makes every employee feel scary about losing a job.
-Even you might feel scared about losing job anytime.
+Layoffs are a common feature, and the news, like companies axing over 100 staff or employees, makes every employee feel frightened about losing a job.
+Even you might feel scared about losing your job anytime.

-This clearly indicates that layoffs really do suck, but given the unstable condition of markets and business, they are no more a surprise.
-So it is better to be prepared for a potential layoff rather than looking for a guaranteed job security.
+This indicates that layoffs suck, but given the unstable condition of markets and business, they are no longer a surprise.
+So it is better to prepare for a potential layoff than look for guaranteed job security.

-What is in your hands is to take proper measures or steps to reduce the chances of getting laid off.
-Keeping this basic concept in mind it is better to notion to stay prepared always for the likelihood of getting laid off.
+You should take proper measures or steps to reduce the chances of getting laid off.
+Keeping this basic concept in mind, it is better to stay prepared for the likelihood of getting laid off.

-I personally feel that getting geared up for a potential layoff in future is just like framing and preparing your own will.
-Although it is much unproblematic to keep the entire task away and just think that you do not need it.
+Getting geared up for a potential layoff in the future is just like framing and preparing your own will.
+However, it is much more unproblematic to keep the entire task away and just think that you do not need it.

-But it is much frightening to find yourself jobless one fine day in the future, and then you will be more contended if you have planned few easy things in life.
+But it isn’t very comforting to find yourself jobless one fine day in the future, and then you will be more contended if you have planned a few easy things in life.

-This article will provide you a brief preview of how to be prepared for a potential layoff in forthcoming days.
+This article will briefly preview how to prepare for a potential layoff in the forthcoming days.

-Are you getting the vibes of potential layoff or facing the threat of losing the job?
-Be it the rumors doing the rounds – or just in case you have completely reliable information regarding restructuring in your organization, it is the right time to get ready for it.
+Are you getting the vibes of potential layoffs or facing the threat of losing your job?
+Be it the rumors doing the rounds – or if you have completely reliable information regarding restructuring in your organization, it is the right time to prepare for it.

 This thought of losing your job can be true even if you feel that your job is completely safe.
-Whenever any firm undergoes an acquisition, internal reorganization or a merger, the things are found to be happening at very faster rate.
+Things happen faster whenever any firm undergoes an acquisition, internal reorganization, or merger.

-It can bring in unexpected as well as very frequent alterations within the company.
-The best solution to handle such situations is to be well prepared just in case you are asked to leave the job.
+It can bring unexpected and very frequent alterations within the company.
+The best solution to handle such situations is to be prepared in case you are asked to leave the job.

-Below you can find some really helpful and simple steps for getting well prepared for a sudden job loss.
+In the following section, you can find some helpful and simple steps to prepare yourself for a sudden job loss.
 As the saying goes

 “Hope for the best, prepare for the worst.”